2026 FIFA World Cup Teams: List of Qualified Teams

 • End Date: March 24, 2025

-How Will the 2026 FIFA World Cup Group Stage Work?
+How the 2026 FIFA World Cup Group Stage Will Work

-Why Is the 2026 FIFA World Cup Special?
+Why is the 2026 FIFA World Cup Special?

 The 2026 FIFA World Cup will be historic for several reasons: